finbourne/lusid-sdk-csharp/sdk/docs/CalendarsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<CalendarsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<CalendarsApi>();
             var scope = "scope_example";  // string | Scope within which to search for the calendars var addBusinessDaysToDateRequest = new AddBusinessDaysToDateRequest(); // AddBusinessDaysToDateRequest | Request Details: start date, number of days to add (which can be negative, but not zero), calendar codes and optionally an AsAt date for searching the calendar store

             try
             {
+                // uncomment the below to set overrides at the request level
+                // AddBusinessDaysToDateResponse result = apiInstance.AddBusinessDaysToDate(scope, addBusinessDaysToDateRequest, opts: opts);

                 // [EARLY ACCESS] AddBusinessDaysToDate: Adds the requested number of Business Days to the provided date.
                 AddBusinessDaysToDateResponse result = apiInstance.AddBusinessDaysToDate(scope, addBusinessDaysToDateRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));